 In no particular order:

-A voice for free speech and free expression.
+A voice for free speech and free expression from the UK.
 Consistently challenges the authoritarian tenets of “good society” and the academics who have cast the pall of political correctness over Western Civilization.

 Crowd-sourced and freelance financial information, research, advice, and opinion.
 An invaluable investing resource that doesn’t push an agenda, though individual authors may.
 It is up to you to make up your own mind.

 Outwardly left-wing.
 Predictably critical of all things right, but not afraid to criticize their own, especially when the mainstream left-wing media won’t.